 I get it, I really do.
 I too, feel the wallet being squeezed tight by so many price increases on a variety of products.
 We get it from all angles and we can’t help but to question the reasons.

 Let’s break it down and consider the following:

 - How much we’re actually paying.

 - Coffee today vs. coffee in the past.

 - How our culture has changed.

 Have you ever thought about how much you pay per ounce for other specialty grade beverages like wine, bottled water and beer?
 We’re not talking the cheap stuff like Budweiser, Gallo, or Winco water; we’re talking about the good stuff; a Napa wine, a micro-brew beer and a Fiji Water, compared high quality specialty grade coffee.

 * One pound of coffee weighs 16 ounces, and brews approximately 270 fluid ounces (45, 6 oz. cups.)
 A 6 oz. serving is considered to be one serving of coffee.
 However, since most people drink 12 oz. mugs, let’s say there are 22 servings per pound.
 This calculation evens the playing field a little more.
 Except when considering fine wine.

 As you can see, specialty coffee is not expensive, even with the increased prices over the past decade.
+We sometimes pay more for bottled water than specialty grade coffee brewed at home.
 But let’s look at why coffee prices increased.